hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/ReadMe.md

     * Batch gradient descent computes the gradient using the entire dataset, and performs just one update at each iteration.
     * Stochastic gradient descent computes the gradient using a single sample and updates the parameters.
       * Batch gradient descent updates weights slower and converge slower because of the data size, Stochastic gradient descent updates weights more frequent and therefore converge faster.
-    * Mini Batch Gradient Descent is similar to Stochastic gradient descent but instead of using single training sample, min-batch of sample is used.
+    * Mini Batch Gradient Descent is similar to Stochastic gradient descent but instead of using single training sample, min-batch of N samples is used.
 It's one of the most popular optimization methods.
       * It's more efficient than Stochastic gradient descent.
       * It's approximate the the gradient of the entire training set and helps avoid local minima.
+    * With stochastic version of gradient descent, it's easier to escape from "saddle point".
+      * "Saddle point" is the local minimum in one dimension but the local maximum in another dimension.
   * General steps of using gradient descent
     * Initialize random weights and bias
     * Get input and provides output